 - Wholesome Book Lists Every Child Should Read.
 This is a big list, and we love it!
 We find ourselves quickly going through elementary books, so I love that this list provides plenty of options and inspiration!
 From classics such as Charlotte’s Web and The Velveteen Rabbit to well-known favorites like Anne of Green Gables and Where the Wild Things Are, this list will bring you back to your childhood with stories all kids should read.

-- Elementary: 3 Dozen Books for Fun in the Sun.
+- Books for Fun in the Sun.
 Summer means enjoying the sunshine, so let’s choose a fun, beachy read.
-Choose from 36 books to celebrate summer!
+Choose from books on these lists to celebrate summer!
 Each of these books is either set in summer or about the season and a few even have fun activities to try.
 These are the books we tend to set aside in favor of more serious literature reading during the school year.
 No matter the age of your child, there is a list for them here!

 - Middle School Book List.
-Middle school can be a hard age for finding the right level for reading comprehension.
+Middle school can be a hard age for finding the right level of reading comprehension.
 Elementary books are often too easy, while common high school titles are too advanced.
-This list specifically offers books commonly read by seventh graders.
+This list specifically offers books commonly read by sixth to eighth-graders.

 Our 5 Favorite Homeschool Reading Freebies